 While customers can choose to purchase a local or toll-free number to pair with their VoIP phone system, selecting a vanity number isn’t an option like it is with Grasshopper.
 Vonage Advanced costs less than Grasshopper’s Partner plan but offers significantly more standard features.

 Vonage Setup & Ease of Use

-Vonage is a cloud-based VoIP system and like other providers, no equipment is required to get started with the service.
-It has a clean and intuitive user interface and the softphone mobile apps provide a natural experience for making and managing calls.
-With any IP phones or connected devices, Vonage will regularly check the status to ensure those devices are working properly, and automatically routes calls to a different device or number if a malfunction occurs.
+Vonage is a cloud-based VoIP system and, like other providers on our list, no equipment is required to get started with the service.
+It has a clean and intuitive user interface, and the mobile softphone apps provide a smooth experience for making and managing calls.
+Vonage regularly checks the status of network-connected devices to ensure they are working correctly, and automatically route calls to a different device or number if a malfunction occurs.

 What Vonage Is Missing